anpham6/chrome-docs/source/legacy.rst

   {
     "dependencies": {
-      "@e-mc/compat-v4": "^0.8.3"
+      "@e-mc/compat-v4": "^0.8.0"
     }
   }

 Include once in the main process before using ``require`` with packages that use or inherit from *squared-functions*.

-.. warning:: Deprecated settings from *squared-functions* were removed.
+.. warning:: Deprecated settings from **squared-functions** were removed.
 Misplaced properties that are undetected will use the default unoptimized value.